 My dad was a railroad worker by trade.
 He never made much money, and he never owned much in this life.
 Yet, he was one of the happiest individuals that I’ve ever known.
 He never complained, he shared everything he had, and he lived every moment by faith.
 I guess you might say he lived nobly and well.

 I miss my father.
-He died more than 20 years ago now, but I can still hear his laugh when I close my eyes.
+He died more than 20 years ago now, but I can still hear his laugh from time to time.
 Of course, we didn’t always see eye to eye.
 He was Catholic; I converted to Protestantism.
 He remained a staunch Democrat; I came to embrace Republican ideals.
-He enjoyed his pipe and his wine, and I chose to abstain upon entering the ministry.
-Worse yet, he was a fan of the vaunted Pittsburgh Steelers, while I came to be a proud supporter of the rival Cleveland Browns.
+He enjoyed his pipe and his wine often, and I chose to abstain from such things upon entering the ministry.
+Worse yet, he was a fan of the vaunted Pittsburgh Steelers, while I came to be a proud supporter of the rival Browns from Cleveland.

-But in the end, my father and I shared a common goal.
-We grew to desire the same thing.
+In the end, my father and I shared a common goal.
+We grew to desire the same thing: noble living.

 “Day after day, hour after hour, whether you wish it or not, you are at work on your character,” writes Garesché.
 “Not a single deliberate action of your whole life is without its effect upon that character.”

 If I learned nothing else from the man who died with a smile on his face, it was that I must live wisely and carefully, for everything I do effects my character.
-As such, not unlike my old man, I have come to practice the art of noble reading.
+As a result, not unlike my old man, I have come to practice noble reading.